-The Royal Society of Canada (RSC) offers a variety of prestigious medals and awards recognizing outstanding achievements of Canadian researchers.
-It is a responsibility of Fellows of the RSC to nominate candidates for these honours, and they are explicitly invited to do so every year.
-In 2016, the following awards will be offered:
+The Royal Society of Canada (RSC) offers a variety of prestigious medals and awards recognizing outstanding achievements of Canadian scholars.
+It is the responsibility of Fellows of the RSC to nominate candidates for these

 In the humanities and social sciences:

-- Pierre Chauveau Medal – For a distinguished contribution to knowledge in the humanities.
+- Innis-Gérin Medal - for a distinguished and sustained contribution to the literature of the social sciences

 In science and engineering:

-- McLaughlin Medal: For distinguished achievement in any branch of medical science in Canada.
+- McLaughlin Medal (Medal) - For important research of sustained excellence in any branch of medical sciences.